Arham-Kungle/Day--01-of-My-Coding-Journey/README.md

 Used for learning color, background-color, font-size, and text-align properties.

 Day 15,16,17:Learned a little more about css  like text properties,font properties and more css properties.Now in few times I will be starting preparing a real time website stay tuned for the upcoming updates ✌

+CAN'T UPLOAD ANY CODE AS CURRENTLY I'M WORKING ON MAKING MY FIRST COLLEGE WEBSITE.
+WILL SURELY UPLOAD ONE'S IT'S COMPLETE, TILL THEN STAY CONNECTED.